Konnor-Filip/Learn2Surf/_posts/cyber_bullying.markdown

 ---
 layout: default
-img: Social-Media.jpg
+img: Malware.jpg
 category: Services
-title: Cyber<br>Bullying
+title: Cyber Bullying
 description: |
 ---
-With the increase in accessibility to the internet.
-Many people are taking their private lives onto the web.
-Social Media can be a great way for friends and family to connect but it can also be a good way to let unwanted people in.
-In this module, you will find all the resources and knowledge to teach on this subject.
-Click[ here ](../social-media)to access the Social-Media Safety Module.
+Malware is a constant threat to any system.
+Proper procedures and proper knowledge can help against this threat.
+This module has all the information and resources needed.
+Click[ here ](../malware-modules/malware)to access it.